DrLutzi/wakfu-theme-manager/README.md

+#⚠️ WARNING: CURRENTLY NOT WORKING AS PER THE 1.82 UPDATE ⚠️

 # Wakfu Theme Manager (WTM)

 WTM is a desktop application used to manage themes for the game [Wakfu](https://www.wakfu.com).
 It is used to efficiently download and update community-made themes.